vonkanehoffen/wix-style-react/CONTRIBUTING.md

 ```
 npm start
 ```
 If you run it for the first time, run `npm run build` first.
-This initial build is necessary for creating `new-icons` proxy, after that, you may just run `npm run storybook`
+After that, you may just run `npm run storybook`

 ## Creating Components